-To benefit from this best practice in ecommerce world, product recommendation algorithms use all available data such as the source our customers is coming from (Direct, Organic or Paid), the location information gathered from IP address, the device type (mobile, Desktop or Tablet), the time they visit the site and etc in the first row.
-In addition, every single activity of a customer on our site such as viewing a product, investigating product descriptions and etc. These parameters are quite beneficial especially for getting familiar with the anonymous visitors.
+To benefit from this best practice in e-commerce world, product recommendation algorithms use all available data such as the source our customers are coming from (Direct, Organic or Paid), the location information gathered from IP address, the device type (mobile, Desktop or Tablet), the time they visit the site and etc in the first row.
+In addition, every single activity of a customer on our sites such as viewing a product, investigating product descriptions and etc. These parameters are quite beneficial especially for getting familiar with the anonymous visitors.

 2 – Personalised Service

-Any piece of information is enough for a sales assistant to start a personalised conversation and generate a baseline to start a journey for the customers.
-And once the assistant aggregates enough information, the communication with the customer becomes more personalised based on the current needs and expectations of the customer.
+Any piece of information is enough for a sales assistant to start a personalized conversation and generate a baseline to start a journey for the customers.
+And once the assistant aggregates enough information, the communication with the customer becomes more personalized based on the current needs and expectations of the customer.

-In the ecommerce side, once the product recommendation is in use, the overall ecommerce experience provided to every single customer can be personalised.
+In the e-commerce side, once the product recommendation is in use, the overall e-commerce experience provided to every single customer can be personalized.

-This personalisation uses every possible opportunity to recommend products based on the behavioural analytics underlying.
-Customised home-pages “Selections”, categories “Trending Products” lists, “You May Also Like” widgets in product detail pages are the most common examples of the personalisation.
+This personalization uses every possible opportunity to recommend products based on the behavioral analytics underlying.
+Customized home-pages “Selections”, categories “Trending Products” lists, “You May Also Like” widgets in product detail pages are the most common examples of the personalization.
 The main idea behind using these widgets is to increase customer engagement, enable them to spend more time on our site and view more products.
-Although we have not mentioned conversion yet, research on customer engagement in ecommerce shows that a 5% increase in engagement could result in 95% in revenue.
-Now this should sound interesting.
+Although we have not mentioned conversion yet, research on customer engagement in e-commerce shows that a 5% increase in engagement could result in 95% in revenue.
+Now, this should sound interesting.

-Again to highlight, some best practices that should be copied from sales assistant actions are impressive when we personalise “search result” pages and “product not found” pages.
+Again to highlight, some best practices that should be copied from sales assistant actions are impressive when we personalize “search result” pages and “product not found” pages.

-A successful sales assistant never only says “sorry we do not have what you are looking for”? and they always add “but look we have these ones you might get interested” or “our customers who are looking for that product actually buys this one since this is much more better”.
+A successful sales assistant never only says “sorry we do not have what you are looking for”? and they always add “but look we have these ones you might get interested” or “our customers who are looking for that product actually buy this one since this is much better”.

-As a friendly advice, personalised product recommendations in an “empty search page results” results in a minimum of 15% CTR.
+As a friendly advice, personalized product recommendations in an “empty search page results” results in a minimum of 15% CTR.

-Similarly, the fancy “not found pages” are much more better than “404” pages but again personalisation of these nice fancy pages with selected products would keep our customers on site.
+Similarly, the fancy “not found pages” are much better than “404” pages but again personalization of these nice fancy pages with selected products would keep our customers on-site.

 3 – Keep Tracking

-Definitely, this is a built-in function of product recommendation tools with using the positive and negative feedback which is in other words learning from feedback of your customers to your product recommendations.
+Definitely, this is a built-in function of product recommendation tools with using the positive and negative feedback which is, in other words, learning from the feedback of your customers to your product recommendations.